lhl2211000/BROFL/README.md

 ### Algorithms

 The datasets available for benchmarking are [MNIST](http://yann.lecun.com/exdb/mnist/), [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist), and [SVHN](http://ufldl.stanford.edu/housenumbers/).
-All examples below use MNIST.

 Change to `--dataset fashion` to use FashionMNIST.
 Chage to `--dataset svhn` to use SVHN.